Things you may or may not know. Revelations and a few more confessions.

 34) My favorite Christmas song is The Little Drummer Boy.
 He had no gift to bring, so he played his drum.
 He played his best for Him.

 35) My least favorite big city is Chicago.
 I’ve been there on several occasions.
-Sorry, I just don’t like it, no matter what Sinatra thought!
+Sorry, I just don’t like it, no matter what Sinatra thought, it is not “my kind of town.”

 36) My favorite small town is Pagosa Springs, Colorado.
 I love the area and the other small towns of southwest Colorado!
 Too bad it snows and gets cold there.